 In order for a new salary to come into force, the manager and employee must agree on its magnitude.
-This may take place in a written or digital agreement.
+This may take place in a written agreement, confirmation by email, or an equivalent manner.

 Procedure in the event of a failure to reach agreement